 Analytic nuclear gradients are necessary for geometry optimizations and direct dynamics simulations, but prior to the present work, the newly developed and optimized \gls{mga} functionals were implemented only for \gls{mcpdft} energies.
 Here, we report the derivation and implementation of analytic nuclear gradients for \gls{mga} functionals and hybrid \gls{mga} functionals (with and without density fitting) within state-specific \gls{mcpdft} (SS-MC-PDFT) and state-averaged \gls{mcpdft} (SA-MC-PDFT).
 Our derivation and implementation also enable analytic nuclear gradients for hybrid translated \gls{lda} functionals and hybrid translated \gls{ga} functionals (such as the broadly successful tPBE0 \cite{PandharkarNew2020} functional).
 We first show that the analytic nuclear gradients agree with the numerical gradients for \ce{LiH}.
 Then we demonstrate the utility of nuclear gradients in predicting ground- and excited-state geometries and adiabatic excitation energies for \textit{s-trans}-butadiene and benzophenone.

-We also consider \gls{lpdft}, \cite{HennefarthLinearized2023} which is a multi-state extension of \gls{mcpdft} that can accurately treat potential energy surfaces near conical intersections and locally-avoided crossings.
+We also consider \gls{lpdft}, \cite{HennefarthLinearized2023} which is a multi-state extension of \gls{mcpdft} that can accurately treat potential energy surfaces near conical intersections and locally-avoided crossings. \Gls{lpdft} differs from \gls{mcpdft} in that it is more robust in modeling photochemical and photophysical processes, and it becomes computationally more efficient than \gls{mcpdft} as the number of states within the model space grows because it only requires a single quadrature calculation regardless of the number of states within the model space.
 Because the \gls{lpdft} Hamiltonian is generated from a first-order Taylor expansion of the \gls{mcpdft} energy functional, it requires the first derivative of the on-top functional with respect to the matrix elements of the one-particle reduced density matix (1-RDM) and two-particle reduced density matrix (2-RDM).
 These expressions were not previously derived for \gls{mga} on-top functionals), but along with the analytic nuclear gradients for \gls{mcpdft}, we also derive the first derivative of the \gls{mga} on-top functionals with respect to the 1-RDM and 2-RDM, which allows us to perform \gls{lpdft} energy calculations with \gls{mga} functionals.
 We use this new capability to report the first \gls{lpdft} calculations using \gls{mga} functionals.
 Using the previously published QUEST wave functions \cite{KingLargescale2022}, we benchmark both \gls{mcpdft} and \gls{lpdft} vertical excitation energies on the QUEST dataset \cite{LoosReference2019, LoosMountaineering2018, LoosMountaineering2020, LoosMountaineering2020a, VerilQUESTDB2021, LoosQuest2020} using a variety of \gls{mga} on-top functionals.